muggy8/improbable/have-and-havenot/rM7jQact.md

 She was able to change her ability fast enough that she might as well have been using two abilities.

-I noticed that she was using quicken to accelerate her approach then use Heat in an attempt to make up for her wake hits.
+I noticed that she was using Quicken to accelerate her approach, then, she'd switch to using Heat or Cool when she was in striking distance.

-However, she really wasn't making contact for long enough for this to work onme.
+However, she really wasn't making contact with me for long enough for this to work onme.

 By the 20 minute mark, Melody has fully used up her third ability activation duration and is now charging at me with no abilities active.